quicwg/base-drafts/draft-ietf-quic-transport.md

 is within the data limits set by its peer.
 The cryptographic handshake stream, Stream 0, is exempt from the connection-level data limits established by MAX_DATA.
-Data on stream 0 other than the TLS ClientHello is still subject to stream-level data limits and MAX_STREAM_DATA.
+Data on stream 0 other than the initial cryptographic handshake message is still subject to stream-level data limits and MAX_STREAM_DATA.
 The TLS ClientHello is exempt from flow control because it needs to be sent in a single packet regardless of the server's flow control state.
-This rule applies even for 0-RTT handshakes where the remembered value of MAX_STREAM_DATA does not permit sending a full ClientHello.
+This rule applies even for 0-RTT handshakes where the remembered value of MAX_STREAM_DATA would not permit sending a full initial cryptographic handshake message.

 Flow control is described in detail in {{flow-control}}, and congestion control is described in the companion document {{QUIC-RECOVERY}}.